BarisTuncer/A-Rapid-Introduction-to-Modern-Cmake/README.md

 2. `gen_dep_graph("png")` This will generate an executable `dep-graph-${PROJECT_NAME}`.

 You need to run the executable, to see the generated file which is of type `png` in our case.
-You could choose `pdf` or any of your favourite format.
+You could choose `pdf` or any of your favorite format.